 - It is used to prevent pregnancy.

-- If you have any of these health problems: Kidney disease, liver disease, liver tumor, or poor adrenal gland function.
+- If you have any of these health problems: Liver disease or liver tumors.

 - If you have or have ever had cervical cancer or other cancer where hormones make it grow.